BaileyChessum/teleop_modular/README.md

-# teleop
+# teleop_modular

-`teleop` is a generalized framework for teleoperation input handling in ROS2.
+`teleop_modular` is a generalized framework for teleoperation input handling in ROS2.
 It pairs well with `ros2_control`, but is generalized to be useful for teleoperation with any system.

 ## Inputs